 5 Steps for Managing a Remote Project Team

-In years past, project teams were assembled within individual companies.
-Employees at firms would work together within the walls of the physical business location to complete a project.
-Partners from other firms would often visit the offices of the business heading up the project.
+The old business landscape consisted of project teams assembled within individual companies.
+Employees and partners would work together within the walls of the physical business location to complete a project.

 Here are 5 actionable steps you can take, as a project manager of remote teams, to ensure timelines are met, goals are achieved, and success is reported to the appropriate business leaders.